aricrepp/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+- JWT cryptographically create a signature that gets passed back and forth between the server and the client with the correct JWT.
+JWT's achieve this by hashing a combined header, payload, and signature into one long string.
+The signature provides the security by combining the header/payload with a unique string called a secret, this is what ultimately cannot be replicated unless known otherwise.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+- bcrypt crytographically hashes a password over a specified time to create its complexity

 3. How are unit tests different from integration and end-to-end testing.

+- units tests go over a small component, like a signup form.
+Integration testing would be testing the whole sign up process to ensure that portion of the site functions as expected.
+End to end testing covers the entire site going from start to finish.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+- TDD is a methodalogy in which we write our tests first and the form/function second.
+Normally we would write our site logic then create tests against that logic, TDD is the exact opposite by creating tests to pass/fail and create the site to match said tests.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.